DoosanJung/STZR/interview_question.md

 1. Load the data

   - From now on, we'll focus on a customer '17943e6c6eec49cdb6'.
-Remove all other customers for following analysis. (__Hint :__ ckey)
+Remove all other customers for following analysis. (__Hint :__ 'ckey')

     **Q1:**
     - How many logs are there with this customer?